HADIS: Hybrid Adaptive Diffusion Model Serving for Efficient Text-to-Image Generation: Introduction

-{\bf Our Contributions.} Our specific contributions are below. \begin{itemize}[noitemsep, nolistsep] \item We propose adaptive model cascade selection, dynamically selecting optimal pairwise model cascades based on various workload and latency constraints. \item We propose a hybrid routing strategy consisting of a rule-based query router and a learned image discriminator, jointly reducing computational overhead while preserving response quality. \item We address the complex resource management problem for adaptive model cascade through profiling Pareto-optimal configurations and formalizing it as a mixed integer linear programming (MILP) problem. \item We implement these approaches in a production-ready system, \pjn{}.
+{\bf Our Contributions.} Our specific contributions are below. \begin{itemize}[noitemsep, nolistsep] \item We propose a hybrid serving architecture that combines a query router and a discriminator, and theoretically derive conditions under which this hybrid architecture achieves performance benefits. \item We empirically show that two-model cascades are sufficient for effective model scaling in text-to-image serving, and propose adaptive model cascade selection, dynamically selecting optimal pairwise model cascades based on various workload and latency constraints. \item We address the resource management problem for serving the hybrid architecture through profiling Pareto-optimal configurations offline and formulating a MILP that jointly optimizes architectural configurations and resource allocation. \item We implement these approaches in a production-ready system, \pjn{}.
 Experiments show that it improves response quality by up to 35\% and SLO violation by 2.7-45$\times$ compared to the latest research prototype. \end{itemize}